linrongbin16/fzfx.nvim/README.md

 ## Feature

 - Windows support: now you can enjoy modern fzf on Windows.
-- Multiple ways to use one single command: search by visual select, cword, unrestricted (include both hidden and git ignored files).
+- Multiple ways to use one single command: search by visual select, cword, unrestrictly.
 - Improvements for lua: preview user commands and key mappings defined with lua function.
 - ...